zhilin963/MyFactory/README.md

 <a name="desc"></a>
 ## 1.Description
-**My Factory** is an Android mobile application, mainly used in smart factories, to monitor devices in real time, and send alerts to end users in the case of device failure.
+**My Factory** is an Android mobile application, mainly used in a smart factory, to monitor devices in real time, and send alerts to end users in the case of device failure.

 <a name="feat"></a>
 ## 2.Features